Toronto Transit Commission fares: One Fare program

 The province reimburses the participating transit operators involved in the program for lost revenue from the free or discounted transfers.
-The province committed to funding the program at least until March 2026, at which point it will decide whether to extend funding.
-As free or discounted card transfers need to be recorded for reimbursements (as well as for enforcing double-fare payment for riders ineligible for free transfers), regional bus terminals will remain outside the fare-paid areas of relevant subway stations, and regional buses serving fare-paid TTC terminals directly – as before the policy – still drop off passengers outside the stations.
-They can, however, board passengers within them, with riders either tapping cards or paying the regional cash fare, as is the case with Durham Region Transit at Scarborough Centre station.
+As free or discounted card transfers need to be recorded for reimbursements (as well as ensuring double-fare payments are charged for riders ineligible for free transfers), regional bus terminals will remain outside the fare-paid areas of relevant subway stations, and regional buses serving fare-paid TTC terminals directly – as before the policy – still drop off passengers outside the stations.
+They can, however, board passengers inside these stations, with riders either tapping cards or paying the regional cash fare, as is the case for instance with Durham Region Transit at Scarborough Centre station.

 Future

 By July 2024, Metrolinx had committed to providing a machine-readable paper transfer (MRPT) for those who pay fares by cash on TTC surface vehicles (TTC buses and streetcars).
 MRPTs would be able to open fare gates at subway stations and would also be good for two hours, though they would not be valid on other transit agencies.